Research

 The AI Anxiety Problem: Why Your Workforce Fears AI and What the 5% Do About It

 AI anxiety is not the same thing employees felt when email replaced memos or when ERP systems replaced spreadsheets.
 Those changes automated tasks.
-AI threatens
+AI threatens identity.

 March 2026